List of New Zealand Warriors seasons

+The Warriors playing against the Dolphins on Anzac Day 2026 during their 32nd season.

 This is a list of seasons of the rugby league team the New Zealand Warriors from their debut season in the Winfield Cup in 1995 to present day in the National Rugby League.
 The Warriors were known as the Auckland Warriors until 2000.

 The club fielded a women's team in the first three seasons of the NRL Women's Premiership before going into recess.